-6. Supporting Documents
+7. Supporting Documents

-Whenever units are allowed or requirements have been met by work other than that taken at Santa Monica College, documents covering this must be made part of the student's file.
-These would include transfer transcripts, military service separation papers, foreign evaluations etc.
+Whenever units are allowed or requirements have been met by coursework other than that taken at Santa Monica College, supporting documents must be maintained in the student's permanent file.
+Such documentation includes (but is not limited to): official transcripts, military service separation papers, foreign credit evaluations etc.